-The EEO-1 Report is a compliance survey required by federal statute and regulations.
-The survey requires certain companies (based on number of employees and/or federal contractors) to report employment data categorized by race/ethnicity, gender and job category.
-Federal agencies use the EEO-1 Report data to support civil rights enforcement and to analyze employment patterns, such as the representation of women and minorities within companies, industries or regions.
+The EEO-1 Report is a compliance survey required by the federal Equal Employment Opportunity Commission (EEOC).
+The survey requires certain companies (based on the number of employees and/or federal contract activities) to report employment data categorized by race/ethnicity, gender, and job category.

 Do all companies have to complete the EEO-1 Report?

 This survey is voluntary for employees, but all employees must be provided an opportunity to self-identify their race/ethnicity and gender.
 If your company appears to meet the filing criteria set forth by the EEOC, we will contact your employees directly and ask them to complete the survey in the Justworks platform, provided you do not opt out of Justworks’ data collection.

 What if my employees choose not to complete the survey?